OlgaChernytska/2D-Hand-Pose-Estimation-RGB/ReadMe.md

 - Gentle introduction to 2D Hand Pose Estimation: Let's Code it!

-For this project, open-source FreiHAND dataset is used.
-Download it [here](https://lmb.informatik.uni-freiburg.de/resources/datasets/FreihandDataset.en.html).
+For this project, open-source [FreiHAND](https://lmb.informatik.uni-freiburg.de/resources/datasets/FreihandDataset.en.html) dataset is used.

 ## 2. Repository Content